The Eucalyptus Problem

 The Sensitive Balance of Nature and Inhabitants

-The Australian Eucalyptus Tree and its Ancient Legacy.
+The Australian Eucalyptus Tree and Its Ancient Legacy

-• 1.
-It seems very strange that a tree species can be hostile and directly toxic to its surrounding Nature to the extent that it eliminates the very soil layer that forms its basis and thus undermines the conditions for its future as a species.
-The scientific deduction here exhibits a foreign intruder with an incompatible genetic legacy.
-Videos: Soil Erosion Demo
+- 1. It seems very strange that a tree species can be hostile and directly toxic to its surrounding Nature to the extent that it eliminates the soil layer that forms its basis and thus undermines the conditions for its future as a species.
+The scientific deduction that follows identifies a foreign intruder with an incompatible genetic legacy and hostile traits.

-• 2.
-The reason for these strange hostile contradictions of this Australian tree's negative impacts on the Ethiopian environment is its scientific background in this Australian Eucalyptus tree's autonomous and insidiously aggressive survival strategy.
-The Ethiopian environmental trouble concerns the Eucalyptus tree's artificial relocation as a poisoning intruder in the Ethiopian highlands.
-Furthermore, the description of this matter derives from the original continental remoteness of the Eucalyptus tree's geological and genetic past in Australia.
+- 2. The reason for these strange, hostile contradictions of this Australian tree's negative impacts on the Ethiopian environment is its scientific background in this Australian Eucalyptus tree's autonomous and insidiously aggressive survival strategy.
+The environmental issue in Ethiopia concerns the artificial relocation of the Eucalyptus tree as a poisonous intruder in the Ethiopian highlands.
+Furthermore, the description of this matter derives from the Eucalyptus tree's original continental remoteness in Australia, in terms of its geological and genetic past.

 Indigenous species

 An area in the southeast contains junipers, but these remaining indigenous trees face a significant threat due to fuelwood collectors.
-On the steep hillsides and in the gorges and gullies in the lower part, there still remain trees of indigenous species like Juniperus proceraPodocarpus graciliorDovyalis abyssinica, Olea europea var, Africana, and Ficus sp.
+On the steep hillsides and in the gorges and gullies in the lower part, there still remain trees of indigenous species like Juniperus procera, Podocarpus gracilior, Dovyalis abyssinica, Olea europea var, Africana, and Ficus sp.The Eucalyptus Problem

 Ethiopia's Historical Landscape and